-Almost everyone is aware that 666 is associated with the Devil, but not many people know the dense history behind it.
-Society gets its fear of the number from the Bible, in the book of Revelation, chapter 13, verses 16-18.
+Almost everyone is aware that 666 is associated with the Devil from Christian theology, but not many people know the number's dense history.
+Society gets its fear of the number from the Bible, specifically in the book of Revelation, chapter 13, verses 16-18.
 It reads:

 Also it causes all, both small and great, both rich and poor, both free and slave, to be marked on the right hand or the forehead, so that no one can buy or sell who does not have the mark, that is, the name of the beast or the number of its name.
 This calls for wisdom: let anyone with understanding calculate the number of the beast, for it is the number of a person.
 Its number is six hundred sixty-six.